• The entire purpose of "health insurance" is to pay doctors.

-• Medical VISA card holders could build a positive, interest-paying balance in their medical account, as this is portable (not job-dependent) medical insurance.
+• Medical VISA card holders could build a positive, interest-paying balance in their medical account, as this is portable medical insurance.
+It doesn't depend on where you work!

 • This system does not discriminate between individuals based on anything but their reported income, and then, only to determine when the agency steps in.
 It doesn't care about citizenship or race.
 If you are an immigrant, you would be positively identified by this card.
-The system relieves the nation of the burden of those immigrants who are undocumented.
+The system relieves the nation of the medical burden of immigrants.

 Senator, people understand credit cards, however woeful the current credit situation might be because of public confusion between ownership and possession.
 I myself am mystified by my own Blue Cross, Blue Shield statements, which routinely say my treatment cost twice what anyone was paid.